cybozu/pre-commit-jsonnet/README.md

       rev: v0.2.0
       hooks:
           - id: jsonnet-fmt
-            args: ["--test"]  # you can use arbitrary options of jsonnetfmt command
+            args: ["--test"]  # you can specify any options of jsonnetfmt command
           - id: jsonnet-lint
-            args: ["--jpath", "lib/"]  # you can use arbitrary options of jsonnet-lint command
+            args: []  # you can specify any options of jsonnet-lint command
 ```